 Culture

-Many ethnic groups, particularly the Afar and the Somali people, contribute to define Djibouti's customs.
+Many ethnic groups, particularly the Afar and the Somali people, contribute to defining Djibouti's customs.
 Apart from vibrant clothes and food mixing African, Middle Eastern, and French themes, traditional music and dance are vital components of the national cultural inheritance.

 Transport

 Roads, airports, and ports form Djibouti's well-developed transportation system, mostly serving as a means of connectivity to Ethiopia and a main commercial path.
-Additionally, prominently shown in the nation is the Addis Ababa-Djibouti Railway.

 Media and telecommunication